 According to the Time magazine, CNN Travel and Lonely Planet, traditional tea ceremony in Kyoto is a must-do bucket list item.
 This place allows you to wear a kimono and walk on the streets of Kyoto after the tea ceremony.
 Reserve for tea ceremony or kimono experience HERE.

-Tip: If you are on the honeymoon, Maikoya staff may surprise you.
-The staff will teach you where to get the fresh matcha tea, or purchase antique tea bowls in Kyoto.
+Tip: If you are on the honeymoon, the staff may surprise you.
+They will teach you where to get the fresh matcha tea, or purchase antique tea bowls in Kyoto.
 They can also tell you neighboring attractions and spots of interest.
-Tip: You can rent a kimono from MAIKOYA and walk in the Gion geisha district.
+Tip: You can rent a traditional kimono from Maikoya and walk in the Gion geisha district.

 Kinkakuji Temple is by far the most famous and the most picturesque temple in Japan.
 To look at it on a nice day is like a surreal experience.
 But it is not a must-do in Kyoto because you cannot enter inside the temple and the only way to get there is by jam-packed public bus or taxi.

 You will be mesmerized by one of the most iconic and stunning symbols of Kyoto: the Kinkakuji Temple.
 Whether it’s set against a verdant green background in summer or capped by snow in winter, there’s nothing that can detract its undoubted splendor.
 Tip: arrive 10 minutes before its gates open at 09:00 AM to avoid the crowds.
 You may also go there at 4 PM and stay until 5 PM.
 I sometimes skip this spot because it is outside the city and you cannot enter inside.
 You can only go there by jam-packed buses or taxi. ***See more Instagram photos. ***Location and reviews.